smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

   * Added support for tool cpuusage.py
   * Added base_dir to logging on startup
   * change cwd to base_dir on startup
+  * Subdirectories of var are created even if var already exists

 * lib.tools: